Why is live edge wood so expensive, anyway?

 Why Is Live Edge Wood So Expensive FAQ

 What is the most expensive live edge wood?

-The most expensive types of wood in the world are Grenadilla (African blackwood), agarwood, black wood (ebony), sandalwood, amaranth, etc.
+The world’s most expensive types of wood are Grenadilla (African blackwood), agarwood, black wood (ebony), sandalwood, amaranth, etc.

 Should I take the bark off live edge wood?